mrets/Help/transactions_automatic_recurring_transfers.md

 Per the M-RETS Operating Procedures:

-- After a User initiates an Automatic Recurring Transfer (“Transferor”), the Automatic Recurring Transfer enters a ‘Pending’ state.
+- After a User initiates an Automatic Recurring Transfer(ART) (“Transferor”), the Automatic Recurring Transfer enters a ‘Pending’ state.
 The receiving Organization (“Transferee”) then receives an email detailing the pending Automatic Recurring Transfer.
 - Each Automatic Recurring Transfer will be set up based on percentage of Certificates or a maximum